krwenholz/goaccess_on_aws/README.md

 When your runner runs (give it credentials for the role output by the module), you'll get an `index.html` file in your bucket you can view!

+There's a docker file in here to act as an example runner.

 TODO
 ====